MasonRemaley/AnthropicStudios/index.md

 <img src="assets/monsters-and-sprites/logo.svg" alt="way of rhea"/>

 <br><br>
-Anthropic Studios is an independent game company, currently working on Way of Rhea--a puzzle platformer that takes place in a world where you can only interact with objects that match your current color.
+Anthropic Studios is an independent game company, currently working on Way of Rhea, a picturesque puzzle platformer that lets you correct your mistakes.
+Change your color.
+Teleport past the colored gates.
+Manipulate the color powered circuits.
+Befriend the color changing crabs—but don't let them out.
 <br><br>

 <style type="text/css">